Contact us for more information about our neurosurgical care or to arrange a consultation or referral

 Our clinical excellence, combined with professional and compassionate delivery of care, defines Ochsner LSU Health Shreveport’s stroke program and sets us apart.
 Our stroke teams, which include board-certified physicians, nurses, therapists and social workers, offer an integrated approach to diagnosis, treatment and prevention of stroke, as well as stroke education.

-Our rapid response stroke team includes specially trained physicians and nurses to administer immediate stroke care using clot-busting medications and/or mechanical clot removal therapy when appropriate.
-With the help of A.I. technology and state-of-the-art radiology imaging, our team can review and readily identify any stroke patient that comes through our doors, providing the fastest care possible.
+Our rapid response stroke team includes specially trained physicians and nurses who administer immediate stroke care using clot-busting medications and/or mechanical clot removal therapy when appropriate.
+With the help of A.I. technology and state-of-the-art radiology imaging, our team can review and readily identify any stroke patient that comes through our doors, providing the fastest care in the area.